Contract Law - Lecture 10: Impracticability (Excuse by Failure of Presupposed Conditions)

 Episode Cover

-Criminal Law - Lecture 1: Introduction to Criminal Law & Constitutional Protections
+The Practice of Law - Lecture 1: Introduction

 Listen